Save the Planet? Eat Like an Indonesian

 This arrangement, however, would only work if nation-states with already high meat and dairy consumption levels – such as Malaysia, let alone countries in the West – would be willing to adopt similar recommendations.
 The prospect for any such global agreement is daunting.
 But state-backed dietary change may be the only realistic way for food’s carbon footprint to be controlled in time.

-Geoffrey K. Pakiam is Fellow at the ISEAS – Yusof Ishak Institute.
+Geoffrey K. Pakiam is an Associate Fellow at the ISEAS – Yusof Ishak Institute.